colomolo/alfred-timer/README.md

 Minutes – m, min, mins, minute, minutes.
 Seconds – s, sec, secs, second, seconds.

-If no time unit is provided, it is counted as seconds.
+If no time unit is provided, it is counted as minutes.

 ![](./timer-example.gif)